NuGet/docs.microsoft.com-nuget/docs/create-packages/creating-a-package-dotnet-cli.md

 > [!Important]
 > Give the package an identifier that's unique across nuget.org or whatever package source you're using.

 The following example shows a simple, complete project file with these properties included.
+(You can create a new default project using the `dotnet new classlib` command.)

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">